The Islamic Review archive

 Regarding the monthly issues accessible below, please note:

-have problems, we advise that instead of opening a link
+have problems opening a file, we advise that instead of opening a link

-link and selecting to save the file at a location on your
+link and selecting to save the file to your

 PC.
-After the entire file has been saved on your PC, you can open
+After the file has been saved, you can open

 it by going to the folder where you saved it.